yerimoh/NLP_model_Implement/Word2vec/Word2vec/README.md

 Difference with the original paper:

-- Trained on one-milion-dataset inxtead of Google News corpus.
+- Trained on one-ilion-dataset inxtead of Google News corpus.